Marwanleprodu91670/muscle-legend-lite-hub-elerium-library-/README.md

     AutoPushupsToggle = value  -- Update the AutoPushups toggle state if AutoPushupsToggle then
         AutoPushups()  -- Start the Auto Pushups loop when the toggle is enabled end end)

+-- Add Situps toggle in Auto Farm Tab AutoFarm:AddSwitch("Situps (Second Version)", function(value)
+    SitupsToggle = value  -- Update the Situps toggle state if SitupsToggle then
+        AutoSitups()  -- Start the Auto Situps loop when the toggle is enabled end end)

+-- Add Muscle King Farm toggle in Auto Farm Tab AutoFarm:AddSwitch("Muscle King Farm", function(value)
+    MuscleKingFarmToggle = value  -- Update the MuscleKingFarm toggle state if MuscleKingFarmToggle then
+        MuscleKingFarm()  -- Start the Muscle King Farm loop when the toggle is enabled end end)